 ‘It’s things like this,’ the coroner said, ‘that really bring people together.’

-Together they began to push me away, the cold and the dark overcoming me in tandem, and the world once again receded from view.
+Together they began to push me away, coldness and darkness descending, and the world once again receded from view.

 ‘Oh, Adam,’ the girl said.
 ‘What have you done?’